AsPrisc/Priscilla/Research.md

 # Current Work:

-Apart from my research, I am collaborating with Jessica Dawson.
+Apart from my research, I am collaborating with
+- Jessica Dawson.
 We are studying whether occluding the eyes with sunglasses affects the way we observe group conversation and whether ADHD-like traits affects this.

+- Loes Van Dam and Jack Mitchell.
+We are studying Muscle Dysmorphic Disorder in VR (Virtual Reality) environment.